JoyadityaNath/Azure-Data-Engineer-Fundamentals/Notes/05-Resource Groups.md

 How to make a new resource inside a resource group:
 1. Enter a resource group and just create a new resource for example: a storage account.
-Deleting or updating workloads becomes error-prone, as components must be located and managed individually.
-Governance becomes inconsistent, encouraging configuration drift and complicating compliance.